-1. Delete paragraph 17.1.1.4 in its entirety and substitute in its place the following:

-17.1.1.4 "Pursuant to O.C.G.A.
+- 1. Delete paragraph 17.1.1.4 in its entirety and substitute in its place the following: - 17.1.1.4 "Pursuant to O.C.G.A.
 25-2-13(b)(1)(I) the term Group Day-Care Home applies to daycare facilities where at least seven (7) but not more than twelve (12) children receive care.
 Further, the term Day Care Center applies where more than twelve (12) children receive care.
 Where such facilities are required to be licensed or commissioned as set forth by O.C.G.A.
 25-2-13(b)(1)(I), the facilities are also required to comply with the Rules and Regulations of the Safety Fire Commissioner and to obtain a Certificate of Occupancy pursuant to O.C.G.A.
-25-2-14(c)."

-2. Delete paragraph 17.1.1.5 in its entirety and substitute in its place the following:

-17.1.1.5 "This section establishes life safety requirements for existing day-care occupancies, adult day- care facilities, and head start facilities in which more than 12 clients receive care, maintenance, and supervision by other than their relative(s) or legal guardian(s) for less than 24 hours per day.
+25-2-14(c)." - 2.
+Delete paragraph 17.1.1.5 in its entirety and substitute in its place the following: - 17.1.1.5 "This section establishes life safety requirements for existing day-care occupancies, adult day- care facilities, and head start facilities in which more than 12 clients receive care, maintenance, and supervision by other than their relative(s) or legal guardian(s) for less than 24 hours per day.
 An existing day-care occupancy shall be allowed the option of meeting the requirements of Chapter 16 in lieu of Chapter 17.
-Any day-care occupancy that meets the requirements of Chapter 16 shall be judged to meet the requirements of Chapter 17."

-17.1.3.1.1 "The provisions of 6.1.14 shall not apply to one- and two-family dwellings."

-17.1.4.1.1 "Existing day-care centers that include part-day preschools, head-start programs, kindergartens, and other schools whose purpose involves education primarily for a group of children may continue to meet the requirements of this section or may be allowed the option of meeting the requirements of Chapter 15."
+Any day-care occupancy that meets the requirements of Chapter 16 shall be judged to meet the requirements of Chapter 17." - 3.
+Add a new subparagraph 17.1.3.1.1 to read as follows: - 17.1.3.1.1 " The provisions of 6.1.14 shall not apply to one- and two-family dwellings." - 4.
+Add a new subparagraph 17.1.4.1.1 to read as follows: - 17.1.4.1.1 "Existing day-care centers that include part-day preschools, headstart programs, kindergartens, and other schools whose purpose involves education primarily for a group of children may continue to meet the requirements of this section or may be allowed the option of meeting the requirements of Chapter 15."

-5. Delete subsection 17.1.6.1 and its corresponding table in its entirety and substitute in its place the following:

-- 17.1.6.1 "Location and Minimum Construction Requirements.
-The location of day-care occupancies and clients of such shall be limited as shown in Table 17.1.

-5. Add new subparagraphs 17.1.6.1.1 and 16.1.6.1.2

-16.1.6.1.1 Day-Care occupancies with exits directly to the outside from each room normally occupied by clients may be of any construction type without being protected throughout by an automatic sprinkler system.

-16.1.6.1.2 "Centers located on the level of exit discharge in buildings of any construction type without a complete approved automatic sprinkler system, may be continued in use as a child daycare center housing children ages zero through four, or non-ambulatory children, as long as at least one exit door is provided directly to the outside of the building at ground level from every room or space normally occupied by children, except restrooms.
+- 5. Delete subsection 17.1.6.1 and its corresponding table in its entirety and substitute in its place the following: - 17.1.6.1 "Location and Minimum Construction Requirements.
+The location of day-care occupancies and clients of such shall be limited as shown in Table 17.1.6.1 - 17.1.6.1.2 Day-Care occupancies with exits directly to the outside from each room normally occupied by clients may be of any construction type without being protected throughout by an automatic sprinkler system. - 17.1.6.1.3 "Centers located on the level of exit discharge in buildings of any construction type without a complete approved automatic sprinkler system, may be continued in use as a child day-care center housing children ages zero through four, or non-ambulatory children, as long as at least one exit door is provided directly to the outside of the building at ground level from every room or space normally occupied by children, except restrooms.
 For centers existing prior to April 12, 1985, where direct access to the outside of the building is not possible from interior rooms, and such interior rooms are normally subject to occupancy by children, the interior room may continue to be used provided there are two remote exits from the rooms that provide access to two separate and distinct exits to the outside."